 The positioning of the Pitt players was vital to the play and well executed.
 Wright was often on the weak side as a threat to cut to the basket.
 Newkirk or Patterson usually initiated the action off the screen set by Artis, while the other spaced out on the strong side wing ready to shoot.
 Given their ability to knock down perimeter shots, their defender couldn't commit to help in an attempt to cut off the dribble penetration.

 It put a lot pressure on how the defense would handle the high screen-and-rolls set by Zanna and/or Artis.
-Without help on the back line, and because no Panther player was in either corner, switching on the screen-and-roll would result in a footrace between a guard/forward against a frontcourt player of Wake Forest to the basket.
+Without help on the back line, and because no Panther player was in either corner, switching on the screen-and-roll would result in a footrace between a guard/forward against an opposing frontcourt player to the basket.

 Also, a rolling Zanna or Artis would be matched against a smaller player one-on-one and would probably result in a layup or a dunk.
 Pitt, particularly Zanna, got a lot of easy baskets when the Panthers ran variations of the four-out set.
 When Artis set a ball-screen around the elbow, either Newkirk, Wright, or Patterson was able to get into the lane, Zanna's man rotated to help, Zanna slipped behind the defense, received a pass, and got a layup or dunk.

-While Artis looked like a true freshman at times against Wake Forest, his presence allowed Pitt to run some creative sets that we don't always get to see.
+While Artis looked like a true freshman at times against the Demon Deacons, his presence allowed Pitt to run some creative sets that we don't always get to see.
 I wrote in a prior article, that I was impressed with how head coach Jamie Dixon was maximizing the potential of his roster this season.
 Seeing creative four-out sets from the Panthers, which we haven't seen a ton of in past seasons, certainly reaffirms that.